-See ya never, 2020!
-The new year is fast approaching and we bet you’re wondering how you can give it a warm welcome without leaving home this year.
+See ya never, 2021!
+The new year is fast approaching and you might be wondering how you can give it a warm welcome without leaving home this year.

-It can be done and our at-home New Year’s Eve guide can help you plan everything from the food and drinks your family rings 2021 in with, some fun crafts to bid adieu to 2020, activity ideas, resolution tips and much more!
+It can be done and our at-home New Year’s Eve guide can help you plan everything from the food and drinks your family rings 2022 in with to some fun crafts to bid adieu to 2021, activity ideas, resolution tips and much more!

 The food and drink